Dudo of Saint-Quentin

 Dudo, or Dudon, was a Picard historian, and dean of Saint-Quentin, where he was born in the 960s.
 He was an erudite scholar and he likely acquired his education in Liège or perhaps Laon.
 By 987, Dudo had become a canon at St Quentin, the abbacy of which was held by the counts of Vermandois.
 In that year he was sent on a diplomatic mission to Richard I of Normandy by Albert I, Count of Vermandois, which was successful.
 Dudo became a frequent visitor to the Norman court in the two years prior to Richard's death in 996.
-In a letter to Adalbero, Bishop of Laon, Dudo said that, as a result, Richard asked him to write a work recording "the customs and deeds of the Norman Land, the rights established within the kingdom of his great-grandfather Rollo".
+In a letter to Adalbero, Bishop of Laon, Dudo said that, as a result, Richard asked him to write a work recording "the customs and deeds of the Norman Land, the rights established within the kingdom of his grandfather Rollo".
 During a second stay in Normandy, Dudo wrote his history of the Normans, a task which Duke Richard had urged him to undertake.
 Very little else is known about his life, except that he died before 1043.